Artificial Urinary Male Sphincter – AUS

 How is it done?

-- ·This procedure is done under a spinal /general anaesthetic, as decided by the anaesthetist.
+- ·This procedure is done under a spinal /general anesthetic, as decided by the anesthetist.

 - The legs will be elevated into the lithotomy position.